 - A pharmacist who fails to warn the patient of adverse side effects.

 Most pharmaceutical errors involve a lack pharmaceutical supervision or in some cases, even lack of training.
-Mistakes can happen, but negligence shouldn’t be taken lightly.
+Mistakes happen, but negligence shouldn’t be taken lightly.

 Pharmaceutical Negligence Attorneys